 Hübner points out that exousia is used numerous times in Paul, in the rest of the NT, and in the LXX.
 In contrast, authenteō does not appear even once in these texts, apart from this single instance in 1 Timothy.
 Moreover, lexicons provide a variety of meanings that point not to a neutral use of the term, but rather the sense “to dominate,” “to lord it over.”
 Earlier English translations express this understanding, for example, the KJV: “But I suffer not a woman to teach, nor to usurp authority over the man, but to be in silence.”
 Or the ASV: “But I permit not a woman to teach, nor to have dominion over a man, but to be in quietness.”

-If διδάσκειν and αὐθεντεῖν do not express two separate concepts, but rather authentein gives specificity to didaskein, then the passage should be translated not like the neutral “I do not permit a woman to teach or to exercise authority over a man,” but rather, “I do not permit a women to teach in a manner that would dominate over” or perhaps “usurp authority” over men.
+If διδάσκειν and αὐθεντεῖν do not express two separate concepts, but rather authentein gives specificity to didaskein, then the passage should be translated not like the neutral “I do not permit a woman to teach or to exercise authority over a man,” but rather, “I do not permit a woman to teach in a manner that would dominate over” or perhaps “usurp authority” over men.
 I acknowledged this problem of interpretation in Icons of Christ, but, in a manner similar to my discussion of epitrepō, devoted only two paragraphs to the discussion.
 In retrospect, I think I should perhaps have given this topic of the meaning of authentein more discussion.
 Hübner’s essay is a detailed and complete discussion of the word αὐθεντεῖν, and I think his conclusions are definitive: “the term in Paul’s lifetime did not denote a ‘neutral’ or ‘positive’ ‘exercise of authority’ . . . . the use of αὐθεντέω in 1 Timothy 2:12 is pejorative.”
 Paul was not then disallowing a neutral teaching of women over men or exercising authority over them (“good teaching”), but specifically disallowing teaching so as to “wrench authority” from a man, to “have dominion” over a man, or “to tell the men what to do.”
 Rather than simply repeat Hübner’s detailed arguments here (including detailed comparative charts of the use of the word in antiquity and in modern translation), I refer readers to the essay.
 At this point, the burden of proof would be on those who want to interpret Paul’s refusal of permission as a general prohibition of women teaching men in a neutral or (even) positive manner.

 I include the above discussion to make clear that there are genuine concerns with the English translation of 1 Timothy 2:12.
 If Paul’s prohibition was not permanent, then it is not universally binding.
 If the prohibition is not against women either teaching or exercising authority, but rather has to do with the manner in which women teach combined with a certain use of authority, then the prohibition is not a neutral forbidding of women in general to teach.
 If the word authentein is not describing a neutral “authority” (as with the word exousia), but rather is forbidding an illegitimate seizing of authority, or a negative form of domination, then the prohibition is, again, not simply a refusal of women to teach in a neutral or even positive manner.